andrewdwallo/filament-companies/README.md

 ### For Contributors:

-#### Before Starting take note that this package is supposed to be a Filament Context and is planning to be used as one in Filament V3.
-#### This is not supposed to be the "Admin" Context, this would be the view that a "company user" would see.

 #### A general list of things that need to be worked on/improved:

 * Dark Mode support for some components